Equestrian seal

 An equestrian seal is a type of seal used in the European Middle Ages, characterized by the depiction of the owner as a mounted warrior in full armour.
 Originating in the high medieval period (late 11th to early 12th century), the type was frequently used throughout the 13th to 14th centuries.
 Continued use into the 15th and 16th centuries was mostly limited to high nobility, especially royalty, while lower nobility switched to the use of simple heraldic seals.

 Early examples (before 1170)

-Early examples of equestrian seals are known from second half of the 11th century.
+Early examples of equestrian seals are known from the second half of the 11th century.
 The oldest example that may be addressed as an "equestrian seal" is that of William I of England (c.
 1067).
 Among the oldest extant examples in Germany is the seal of Henry of Laach (c.
 1090).
 The horseman is characterized by the kite shield and a conical helmet, often bearing a banner.
 This type is continued into the mid-12th century, and late examples of kite shields are found into the 1160s.